 Stuck with the negative connotations garnered from static collars from over 3 decades ago, some still consider modern remote trainers a taboo.
-However, with modern innovations and proven training techniques, these trainers are extremely beneficial to you and your dog.
+However, with numerous innovations and proven training techniques, these trainers can be extremely beneficial to you and your dog.
 In some cases, teaching or un-teaching one behavior can take thousands of repetitions, leading some pet owners to believe their pet is “un-trainable.”
 However, leaving your dog untrained will probably lead to even more behavioral issues.

 These issues are the number one reason why pets are abandoned or brought to shelters.
 Only about a fourth of these pets are adopted, while most of the others are eventually euthanized.
-Since training takes time and constancy, using remote training as well as positive reinforcement or other techniques will help your pal to learn necessary, life saving commands faster and more efficiently.
-If you are still unsure about remote collars, we dispelled some of the most popular myths about training collars.
+Since training takes time and consistency, using remote training alongside positive reinforcement or other techniques can help your pal to learn necessary, potentially life-saving commands faster.
+For those still uncertain about electronic collars, we’ve dispelled some of the most popular myths about them.

-Modern static collars are much different than the ones offered 30 years ago.
-Today collars come with multiple levels of safe stimulation as well as tone and other stimulation options.
-You are given power to set your pet’s collar on the lowest level they can feel to get his attention, not harm him.
-Collars are even set so that no matter how long a person hold down the remote’s button, stimulation will not last more than a few seconds to ensure a dog is not harmed.
-People also think it hurts because they have improperly tested it on themselves.
-Testing a collar on your hand in not a true to life representation of what your pet will feel.
-Not only are you gripping tightly onto the collar, the moisture on your hand as well as your sensitive nerve endings all increase the intensity of the stimulation beyond what a pet wearing a properly-fit collar would feel.
+Modern electronic collars are much different than the ones offered 30 years ago.
+Today’s collars come with multiple levels of safe stimulation as well as tone and other options.
+You are given the power to set your pet’s collar on the lowest level he can feel to get his attention and not harm him.
+Today’s collars are even set so that no matter how long a person holds down the remote’s button, stimulation will not last more than a few seconds, ensuring a dog is not harmed.
+Some people also think it will hurt their dog because they have improperly tested it on themselves.
+Testing a collar on your hand is not a true-to-life representation of what your pet will feel.
+A tight grip on the collar, moisture on your hand and sensitive nerve endings all increase the intensity of the stimulation beyond what a pet wearing a properly-fit collar would feel.

-To put it simply, this is not possible.
-People attribute battery acid, heat or other factors for “burn” marks on their dog’s neck.
-Stimulation does not last long enough, nor is it powerful enough to cause heat burns.
+Although concerning, thankfully this is not possible.
+People attribute battery acid, heat or other factors for what appear to be “burn” marks on their dog’s neck.
+Stimulation does not last long enough, nor is it powerful enough to burn.
 These marks that look like burns are actually pressure ulcers that resemble bed sores or burns.
-Pressure Necrosis is cause by improper wear of the collar.
-If you put your pet’s collar on too tight or you leave it on for too long (no collar should be left on for more than 12 hours) these sores will form on your dog’s neck from irritation.
-Check out these sites for information on how to properly fit your collar and collar safety.
+Pressure Necrosis is caused by improper wear of a collar.
+If the pet’s collar is on too tight or left on for too long (no collar should be left on for more than 12 hours), sores may form on your dog’s neck from irritation.
+Check out these sites for information on collar safety and how to properly fit an electronic collar.

-By using treats, clickers or other training techniques, you can minimize your use of the collar and still get the same results.
+By using treats, clickers or other training techniques, you can minimize use of an electronic collar and get great results.
 It can take thousands of repetitions for your dog to have a complete understanding of even the most basic commands.
-By utilizing a number of training techniques in a consistent manner, training may come easier to you and your dog.
+With consistency and positive motivation, training may come easier for you and your dog.

 Many people say that they simply cannot push the button.
-As many of us think of our pets as a member of the family, possibly even as a child, it can be hard to do anything you believe may hurt your pet.
+As many of us think of our pets as a member of the family, possibly even as a child, it’s reasonable to never want to do anything you believe may hurt your pet.
 But, it is important to remember a few key things.
-First, you are not punishing your pet.
-Static stimulation is supposed to be used at a low level that gets your pet’s attention.
+First, static stimulation should only be used at low levels to get your pet’s attention.
 Second, in an emergency situation—for instance, a dog bolting towards a busy road—interrupting a pet’s impulse with a static stimulation could save their life.
-Even the best trained pets can get loose and run into dangerous areas.
-Whether it is a tone, vibration, spray or static stimulation, by pushing the button you are distracting your pet from dangerous situations.
+Even the best trained pets can get loose and put themselves in harms way.

-Remote trainers come in a variety of shapes, sizes and correction types.
+Remote trainers come in a variety correction types.
 Spray remote trainers are gentle, yet effective.
 Once the correction button is pushed a burst of citronella is released toward your dog’s snout.
-Static is great for smaller dogs that may not like spray and bigger dogs that are a bit more stubborn, static training collars offer a wider range of correction to teach your pet obedience.
+Static can work for smaller dogs that may be more averse to spray and bigger dogs that are not fazed by spray.

-Ultrasonic trainers take advantage of your dog’s sensitive hearing with have positive tone to reward good behaviors as well as a negative tone to counter undesirable ones.
+Ultrasonic trainers take advantage of your dog’s sensitive hearing.
+They offer a positive tone to reward good behaviors as well as a negative tone to counter undesirable ones.
 Vibration remote trainers distract your dog and are an indispensable aid for deaf or hearing-impaired dogs.
 For more information about remote training collars, check out our FAQ site here.